disk91/WioLoRaWANFieldTester/board/README.md

 Estimated BOM price around $25

 When connecting a LiPo battery, please make sure of the battery polarity according to the polarity printed on the PCB.
 There is no rules about LiPo battery polarity.

+# Enclosure

+3D printed enclosure can be found in the [enclosure directory](../enclosure/).
+You will find the two parts of the enclosure in different STL files.
+You will also find the FreeCad source file in case you want to modify /improve it.

+The enclosure is closed and attached to the WioTerminal with [2 screws DIN965, M2 L16mm](https://www.bricovis.fr/produit-vis-a-tete-fraisee-pozidriv-acier-zingue-blanc-din-965-tfzzn/#TFZ02/016ZN)